 Dead software refers to software that has become obsolete with the development of better services.
-No one is using Myspace anymore, we all use Facebook, but people are still using a bunch of dated software applications, including Microsoft Access, for crucial business operations.
+No one is using legacy platforms like Myspace anymore, we all use Facebook, but people are still using a bunch of dated software applications, including Microsoft Access, for crucial business agility

 Microsoft no longer supports WindowsXP, yet there are still some people that swear by it.
 When the creators tells you the software is dead, it is time for you to move on.
 Think of it like this: if there is no benefit to the bottom line of your business, then it does not matter how much you like a product.
 It will cost you over time in some way.

 Change can seem difficult or intimidating, especially for small businesses, but without innovation, or those who take an idea and convince others to execute it, we wouldn't have Apple, Nike, or any other modern marvel.